 The ringfort KK014-068 at Brownstown is upstanding and well preserved although largely overgrown.
-An existing access track to the field extends within close proximity to the eastern extent of the monument.
-The existing poleset (BK76) is clearly visible from the monument and therefore due to the minor change in the setting of the fort, the significance of impact is considered to be slight.
+An existing access track to the field extends within close proximity to the northern extent of the monument.
+The existing poleset is clearly visible from the monument and therefore due to the minor change in the setting of the fort, the significance of impact is considered to be slight.
 This is unlikely to change as a result of the replacement poleset.
 An archaeologist should monitor ground works in the vicinity of poleset to the north-west of the ringfort.
-The movement of machinery along the eastern side of the ringfort should be supervised by an archaeologist to avoid any potential accidental damage to the fort by machinery.
-The fort should be fenced off prior to construction.